South Carolina General Assembly

 Be it enacted by the General Assembly of the State of South Carolina:

 Section 40-84-10.
-(A) There is created the Genetic Counselors Committee, an advisory committee under the auspices of the State Board of Medical Examiners, to license genetic counselors.
-The purpose of this committee is to protect the public through the regulation of professionals who educate and communicate with the public regarding the human problems associated with the occurrence, or the risk of occurrence, of a genetic disorder in a family, including the provision of services to help an individual or family.
+(A) There is created the South Carolina Board of Genetic Counselors, to license genetic counselors.
+The purpose of this board is to protect the public through the regulation of professionals who educate and communicate with the public regarding the human problems associated with the occurrence, or the risk of occurrence, of a genetic disorder in a family, including the provision of services to help an individual or family.

-(B)(1) The committee must be composed of five members appointed by the Governor.
-The committee shall review and make recommendations to the board regarding all matters relating to genetic counselors including, but not limited to:
+(B)(1) The board must be composed of five members appointed by the Governor, one of whom must be a lay member from the State at large and four practicing genetic counselors.
+The board shall review and make determinations regarding all matters relating to genetic counselors including, but not limited to:

 (a) applications for licensure;